zkxs/stationeers/notes/mips.md

 - This means bidirectional communication within a single tick is impossible.
 Yes, even if you busy loop.
 - Because IC execution happens in one big batch each tick and isn't "spread out" over time, ICs will always tick in perfect sync with each other.
 As long as you don't get auto-yielded the way ICs tick is completely deterministic.
 - It is possible for ICs to programmatically determine their execution order relative to other ICs. ([Video example](https://www.youtube.com/watch?v=m9ZOCTS178o), [example code](../tests/ic10-tests/serial.manual.ic10)).
 This can be used to establish IC-to-IC communication in a deterministic way.
 - The order in which ICs are executed is the reverse order from which their housings were registered.
 Housings are registered when added to a grid (a.k.a. when built).
-This order appears to persist across world save/load.
+This order appears to persist across world save/load... but that needs more testing
   In other words: **The housing built last executes first.**
 - ElectricityTick is ran at the end of a GameTick, notably *after* all atmospheric events have ticked.